The Minkowski content measure for the Liouville quantum gravity metric

 \subsection{LQG metric axioms}

-It is difficult to work with the definition \eqref{eqn:lqg-metric-def} of the LQG metric due to its variational formulation.
+Due to its variational formulation, it is difficult to work with the definition \eqref{eqn:lqg-metric-def} of the LQG metric.
 The axiomatic characterization of the LQG metric given in \cite{gm-uniqueness} is often a more tractable means of studying the LQG metric.